NautilusTrader

 Sell fills

-When a SELL order is filled:
+When a SELL order fills:

 • Increases short exposure or reduces long exposure.